Home AC Refrigerant and Freon Phase-Outs

 Since 2018, a number of states have begun mandating limits on the use of HFC refrigerants in order to reach clean air and climate goals.
 New refrigerant rules were passed to limit the purchase or use of new high-global warming potential refrigerants.

-Residential HVAC manufacturers are going to get a jump on the legislation and begin the phase-out of high-global warming potential refrigerant, meaning that new HVAC equipment that is compatible with the new refrigerant is coming soon.
+Residential HVAC manufacturers are going to get a jump on the legislation and begin the phase-out of high-global warming potential refrigerants, meaning that new HVAC equipment that is compatible with the new refrigerant is coming soon.

 What are the Pros of New Refrigerants for Your Air Conditioning Unit?